kimdoh/id_proto/week4/nextsteps.md

 - Publish Date
 - Banner Image
 - Body Text
-- Gallery
+- Hero Image (to hold visualizations later)
-- Scripted Image Container (to hold visualization)
+- Gallery of Thumbnail Images
 - Tags
 - Citation Link

-All elements should nest inside of the divs you built for your responsivbe grid.
+All elements should nest inside of the divs you built for your responsive grid.

-Fill in *at least two duplicates* of that file with example content from data viz projects that you have found to be inspirational.
+Fill in *at least two duplicates* of that file with example content from data viz projects that you have found to be inspirational by next week.

 Check out [wirify](https://www.wirify.com) to peak into how blog designs you like are constructed out of gridded divs.